navneetkumar33/Energy/README.md

 ### `yarn test`

-we are using msw liberay to mock data in test suite.jest react testing liberay,
+we are using msw liberay to mock data in test suite.jest , react test liberay for testing, axois for making http request. also make a list component to make data population purpose.